 Artistic research is an increasingly popular term to conceptualize research activities in the world of art & design universities.
 The concept highlights the epistemic aspects of artistic practices.
 Accordingly, certain artistic practices are driven by questions and aim at generating knowledge.
-Considering iconic cases from art & design history (e.g. Bauhaus) it might even more the terminology and the explicit framing of artistic practice as a research practice that is a more recent phenomenon.
+Iconic cases from art & design history (e.g. Bauhaus) show that at least some artistic practices have been related to knowledge practices througout history.
+Thus, it might even be more a matter of terminology and explicit framing of that is a more recent phenomenon.
 In any case, our research project originates from the rich experience with design & artistic research at Bern University of the Arts.
 This is the reason why artistic & design research have been an essential pillar from the very beginning.
 As such the Swiss novelist and acclaimed author Tim Krohn was a member of the research team.

 Tim Krohn’s literary approach complemented the empirical work of the social scientists.
 In fact, he used the scents developed by Christophe Laudamiel & Christoph Hornetz as a source of inspiration for a set of short stories.
 The stories were published in the fanzine “Ode #1: Scentual Perception”.
 Sebastian Fischenich was in charge of the concept and creative direction.
 ODE was awarded the Red Dot Award: Communication Design.